-Character Elements Design Responses Building height and form New development should complement the single storey building height, building form and large floor plates of existing dwellings.
-Articulate the front façades of buildings through the use of verandahs, windows, doorways and porch entries.
-Complement the contemporary building forms, natural materials and siting of existing dwellings.
-New development should use a muted colour palette of earthen and bush tones, particularly greens, browns and greys.
-Use non-reflective materials and finishes for walls, roofs and windows.
-Buildings should not penetrate the tree canopy, where a canopy is present.
-Buildings should be designed to follow the contours of the site or step down the site.
+Character Elements Design Responses Building height and form New development should complement the single storey building height, building forms and large floor plates of existing dwellings.
+Articulate the front façades of buildings through the use of verandahs, windows, doorways and porch entries. · Complement the contemporary building forms, natural materials, muted colour palette and siting of existing dwellings. · Buildings should not penetrate the tree canopy, where a canopy is present. • Buildings should be designed to follow the contours of the site or step down the site.
 Buildings should provide a pitched roof with prominent eaves.
-Siting and setbacks Buildings should be set back a minimum of 4m from both side boundaries to enable the planting of indigenous and native trees and understorey planting. • Buildings should be set back at least 6m from a side boundary where canopy trees are proposed to be retained or planted.
-The site area covered by buildings should not exceed 30 per cent.
-Provide at least 50% of the site as permeable surface.
-If more than one dwelling is proposed, provide sufficient separation between each dwelling to allow for the planting of indigenous and native canopy trees, amenity trees and understorey vegetation.
-Gardens and landscaping Retain existing indigenous and native canopy trees, amenity trees and understorey vegetation and replant wherever possible. • Ensure that all retained and proposed trees can reach maturity and are sustained over the longer term.
-Buildings should be sited and designed to incorporate space for planting of indigenous and native vegetation.
-Provide indigenous canopy trees occurring at a density of one to every 200m2 across the site until landscaping guidelines have been prepared and adopted by Council, in which case the relevant densities in the landscaping guidelines will prevail.
-Prepare a landscape plan to accompany all applications for new dwellings that utilises appropriate indigenous and native species as identified in the Nillumbik Live Local Plan Local Guide.
+Siting and setbacks Buildings should be set back a minimum of 4m from both side boundaries to enable the planting of indigenous and native trees and understorey planting. · The site area covered by buildings should not exceed 30 per cent. · Provide at least 50% of the site as permeable surface.
+If more than one dwelling is proposed, provide sufficient separation between each dwelling to allow for the planting of indigenous and native canopy trees and other vegetation.
+Gardens and landscaping Prepare a landscape plan to accompany all applications for new dwellings that include substantial native trees and species as identified in the Nillumbik Live Local Plant Local Guide.
+Retain large, established indigenous and native canopy trees and understorey and provide for the planting of new native trees where possible.
+Provide large native canopy trees occurring at a density of one to every 200m2 across the site.
+Buildings should be sited and designed to incorporate space for planting of native vegetation.
 Garage storage and vehicle access Locate garages and carports behind the line of the front dwelling façade, ensuring that they are integrated with the design of the dwelling.
 Provide only one vehicular crossover per typical site frontage.
-Minimise paving in front garden areas including driveways and cross overs.
-Use permeable driveway materials.
-Provide landscaping and plantings to soften the appearance of driveways.
-Front Fencing Fencing should be set back from the front site boundary to allow for landscaping in from of the fence. • A front fence within 3 metres of a street should provide low, open rural style or wire up to 1.2m in height.
+Minimise paving in front garden areas including driveways and cross overs. · Use permeable driveway materials.
+Provide landscaping and plantings to the soften the appearance of driveways.
+Front Fencing Fencing should be set back from the front site boundary to allow for landscaping in front of the fence. • A front fence within 3 metres of a street should provide low, open rural style or wire up to 1.2m in height.